onfido/pyonfido/README.md

     $ ONFIDO_INTEGRATION_TEST_API_TOKEN=my_test_api_key python setup.py test

 The environment variable was deliberately chosen to be long and obtuse to lessen the chances that it's already set, but you should exercise caution anyway as this will result in creating a number of new applicants and checks.

-# TODO
-* finalise submission of library into pypi
-* improve this README
-* support constants better (DocumentType etc)